csstools/cssdb/STAGES.md

 ambiguous for the web development community, and a more accountable process is desired.

+Our staging process tries to faithfully picture the feature's support both in terms of vendor implementation and spec progress.

 ### Stage 0: Aspirational

 <img src="https://cssdb.org/images/stages/stage-0.svg" alt="" align="left" width="90" height="90">